UltimaLabs/sancho/README.md

 ## Rotator notes

- - Sancho has been tested with Yaesu G-5500 rotator / EA4TX ARS-USB interface connected to Raspberry Pi 4 running Raspbian Buster and PC running CentOS 7.
+ - Sancho has been tested with Yaesu G-5500 rotator / EA4TX ARS-USB interface connected to Raspberry Pi 4 running Raspbian Buster and a PC running CentOS 7.
  - After receiving the data from *SatTrackAPI*, Sancho will convert it into a format suitable for tracking.
 It will detect and correct the "meridian flip" problem - when the satellite passes through az = 0° (either E => W or W => E), G-5500 will make an almost 360° turn in the opposite direction, causing a signal loss.
-With this type of pass, the software will transform the (az, el) coordinates: `az = original_az + 180, el = 180 - orig_el`.
-All the transformed coordinates will be normalized to 0° - 359° range.
+With this type of pass, the software will transform tracking coordinates: `az = original_az + 180, el = 180 - original_el`.
+All tracking coordinates are normalized to 0° - 359° range.
- - This strategy won't work for other rotators with "meridian flip" problem when the satellite passes through az = 180° or if they support max 90° elevation.
+ - This strategy won't work for rotators with "meridian flip" problem when the satellite passes through az = 180° or if they support max 90° elevation.
- - There's no transformation for high elevation passes, with max elevation greater than circa 80°, where signal loss could also be possible due to rapid azimuth change.
+ - There's no transformation for high elevation passes, with max elevation greater than circa 80°, where signal loss is possible due to rapid azimuth change.

 ### Parking